Workerbee2/aws-bootcamp-cruddur-2023/journal/week1.md

 **What is a Container?**
 - A single running/stopped instance of a Docker image.

+## Use Case
+- For the purposes of this application, we need create an image and run a container from it for both the front-end and backend.
+To create an image, we need to create Dockerfile within the front-end folder that

 ## Tasks
 **Step 1 - Created a new GitHub repo and Launched the repo within a Gitpod workspace**